ISO-TC211/ontologies/README.md

 ## License & Use

-These vocabularies are available for reuse under the conditions of the [Creative Commons BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), a copy of the deed of which is contained in this repository in the LICENSE file.
+These ontologies are available for reuse under the conditions of the [Creative Commons BY 4.0 License](https://creativecommons.org/licenses/by/4.0/), a copy of the deed of which is contained in this repository in the LICENSE file.

-These vocabularies and the software in this repository is copyright as follows:
+These ontologies and the software in this repository is copyright as follows:

 &copy; International Organization for Standardization, 2026